Learn something new every day More Info... by email

 Muscle soreness usually comes from overextending ourselves in activities or sports we are not accustomed to.
 It can happen while we are actively participating in the exertion, as when we sprain, strain or tear a muscle and feel immediate pain.
 This form of muscle soreness has a sudden and specific onset of pain that occurs during the activity.
 Bruising and swelling often accompany this type of injury.

 Pain during exercise can also be caused from a spasm, which inhibits arterial blood flow, preventing sufficient oxygen supply to the area.
 This is known as claudication and can be experienced as cramping or muscle pain in the lower leg.
-The pain will subside if you rest.
+The pain will subside with rest.
 The most common cause of mild to intermediate claudication is this spasm, which restricts the blood flow to the artery.
 More severe cases can be the result of atherosclerosis or a complete blockage of an artery.
 This is an indication to get immediate medical attention.

 For mild to moderate conditions of claudication, rest is the best treatment for the pain.
-Walking or swimming is recommended before resuming your activity, as this will increase your stamina while allowing your body to rest with low-impact exercise.
+Walking or swimming is recommended before resuming the activity, as this will increase stamina while allowing the body to rest with low-impact exercise.
 Low-dose aspirin, statin drugs or blood pressure medication are commonly prescribed to help alleviate the condition.
 An immediate pain relief for muscle cramping of the lower leg or foot is to lower the heel to stretch the back of the leg to encourage blood flow and oxygen supply.

 More commonly, muscle soreness is a delayed response that occurs between 24 and 72 hours after exercising.
 It is referred to as “delayed onset muscle soreness (DOMS)” or “muscle fever.”
 It generally lasts from two to three days, depending on severity.